elmunoz42/sbcc-ev-charging-stations/README.md

 ### Advanced Time Series Techniques
 - **Optimize differencing parameters** in the ARIMA component to better capture the non-stationary aspects of the data
 - **Explore RNN forecast modeling** (Recursive Neural Network) to better handle the inherent volatility in charging demand patterns.
 Such a model will include a larger set of features to create more robust predictions.
+SEE BONUS SECTION BELOW FOR INITIAL FINDINGS.
 - **Implement ensemble methods** combining multiple forecasting models to improve robustness across different time horizons

 ### Data Preprocessing Refinements